faif/python-patterns/README.md

 ===============

 A collection of design patterns and idioms in Python.
+My first time to work on an open_source project in Python building on Python patterns.

 Remember that each pattern has its own trade-offs.
 And you need to pay attention more to why you're choosing a certain pattern than to how to implement it.